 I'm quite multi-faceted in personality and if you were to ask me how I would describe myself in one word, well, you could call me a "Dreamer", but you know, I'm not the only one :P On top of that, I am very well-rounded and will do all that I can to make others have a good time.
 I'm also rather short at 5'8".
 Med labs need to research on growth drugs or pills that actually work (not that I've tried it, :S), please.

-My name is Jeffrey and I'm from Vancouver, British Columbia, Canada.
-I'm male, 24 years of age and hold a BMUS degree in performance (gave up my Minor in Commerce degree just before Winter semester ended), though I am interested in pretty much all subjects life has to offer.
+My name is Jeffrey and I was born and raised Vancouver, British Columbia, Canada.
+I'm male, 36 years of age, father to a beautiful 6-week old daughter, and am interested in pretty much all subjects life has to offer.
 I like music, movies, games, food, learning new things, oh, and to travel, just to name a few.
-I also enjoy reading and composing music when there's nothing else to do, but since I'm bursting with more imagination and creativity than self-discipline, it can be hard to get any of my writings finished.
-I enjoy meeting new people, but tend to just listen and observe until I get to know them.
-I'm a happy-go-lucky and vivacious person though yet at times, prefer to remain unobtrusive, so most things I do will either be low on volume or use headphones.
+I also enjoy playing squash, reading and composing music when there's nothing else to do, but since I'm bursting with more imagination and creativity than self-discipline, it can be hard to get any of my writings finished.
+I enjoy meeting new people, and at times tend to just listen and observe until I get to know them.
+I'm a happy-go-lucky and vivacious person though yet at times, prefer to remain unobtrusive, so most things I do will either be low on volume or through headphones.
 I enjoy having conversations which involve some degree of thinking.
-I don't smoke, tobacco or otherwise, and I sometimes drink socially when offered (I don't go out looking for alcohol, that is, and I've never actually gotten drunk - update: I'm allergic to alcohol, it seems).
+I don't smoke tobacco or otherwise, and I sometimes drink socially when offered (I don't go out looking for alcohol, that is, and I've never actually gotten drunk - update: I'm allergic to alcohol, it seems).
 I keep tidy, clean dishes after use, and don't intend to pack much.
 I'm open-minded and usually upbeat, and I love to crack jokes.
 Oh yeah, I also have synesthesia (a sensation produced in one modality when a stimulus is applied to another modality, as when the hearing of a certain sound induces the visualization of a certain color - in short, I can see colour).
 The list goes on, and on, and on...

-Before I went out to Japan, I played with the best mariachi band from Canada, Mariachi Los Dorados (http://www.elmariachi.ca) from Oct.
+Before I went out to Japan, I played with the best mariachi band from Canada, Mariachi Los Dorados (http://www.losdorados.ca) from Oct.
 '08 until May '09.
 Unfortunately, I was not able to reunite with the group back in August/September of 2009 at the annual International Mariachi Festival in Guadalajara, Mexico where they set the world record for most mariachis performing at the same time on one stage.
-However, I did get the chance to go in 2010, and by default, showed the nation over the duration of the festival that being from an ethnicity that is not entirely western could also share and cross borders through a language that we humans know as music; mariachi music in this case.
+However, I did get the chance to go a year after that in 2010, and showed the world over the duration of the festival that being from an ethnicity that is not entirely western could also share and form cultural bridges through a language that we humans know as music; mariachi music in this case.
 After a decade with Mariachi Los Dorados, I joined another mariachi band that was formed by two original members of that band.
 We are called Mariachi Tabasko and you can check us out at https://mariachitabasko.com/.

 I get along with nearly everyone, regardless of whether or not if you're 5 or 95, short or long, up or down, well-mannered, passionate, smart, opinionated, open-minded, etc., but no matter what, I assure you we'll have a fun and interesting time together.